CRUD Operations Using Knockout in MVC Application- Part 1

 }

-Here first I have used a variable for the ID of the Product, then I hae declared some items that will be shown at run time.
+Here first I have used a variable for the ID of the Product, then I have declared some items that will be shown at run time.
 Add Product will check whether there is any product available or not, if not then it will throw an exception.
 Clicking on the "Add" button will increment the ID by one and will add the product in the product category.

-Product will again work like add but clicking the Update will first remove the product from the category based on it's ID and then will insert it back with the updates applied.
+The product will again work like add but clicking the Update will first remove the product from the category based on it's ID and then will insert it back with the updates applied.

 The Delete button will simply delete the product determined by the ID of the Product.

+Step 4.
 Now we will work on the Controller of our application, so right-click on your Controller Folder and choose to add a new Controller Class.

 crud operation using knockout

-Add this code to the Controller Class:
+Add this code to the Controller Class.

 public class ProductController : Controller